ionic-team/ionic-framework/core/src/components/virtual-scroll/readme.md

 in the list is rendered at once; instead a small subset of records (enough to fill the viewport) are rendered and reused as the user scrolls.

 This guide will go over the recommended virtual scrolling packages for each framework integration as well as documentation for the deprecated `ion-virtual-scroll` component for Ionic Angular.
-We recommend using the framework-specific solutions listed below, but the the `ion-virtual-scroll` documentation is available below for developers who are still using that component.
+We recommend using the framework-specific solutions listed below, but the `ion-virtual-scroll` documentation is available below for developers who are still using that component.

 ## Angular